wp-plugins/buy-this-book/readme.txt

 == Changelog ==

+= 1.2 =
+* Bugfix - Barnes & Noble icon should now appear correctly.

 = 1.1 =
 * Code improvements to allow easy customization of the plugin
 * Security fix

 == Upgrade Notice ==

-= 1.1 =
+= 1.2 =
-This version provides some security fixes to the code; please be aware that it may reset the widget so you will have to add the links again.
+The Barnes & Noble link may be reset, please be aware that you will have to add the link again.

 == Frequently asked questions ==